LynnDelaere/FractionsAppGit/README.md

 The class includes constructors for creating Fraction objects with default values or specified numerator and denominator values.
 Methods like Add, Subtract, Multiply, and Divide perform arithmetic operations between fractions.
 Each method takes another Fraction object as input and returns a new Fraction object representing the result.

-The reciprocal method returns a new Fraction object where the numerator and denominator are swapped, and the invert method where the numerator has the opposite sign.
+The Reciprocal method returns a new Fraction object where the numerator and denominator are swapped.
+If the numerator has a negative value, the sign is swapped from the numerator to the denominator in the result.
+This is done to enhance readability and clarity.
+The Invert method is designed to return a fraction with the opposite sign.
+It creates a new Fraction object where the signs of the numerator and denominator are inverted.

 The method simplify finds the greatest common divisor of the numerator and denominator and reduces the fraction to its lowest terms.
 The result method converts the fraction to a double-precision floating-point number.